tomas-ravalli/dynamic-pricing-engine/README.md

 ### 2. Modeling

+> For a detailed description of the modeling approach and design choices, please refer to [Modeling –Extended](reports/modeling-extended.md).

 The modeling strategy follows a two-stage process: first predict, then optimize.
 The system first forecasts demand with high accuracy and then uses that forecast within a Decision Engine to find the optimal price.

 | Modeling Task | Modeling Approach | Key Technology | Rationale for Choice |